 Madrone berries (ts’asap) were not a desired source of food due to their astringent taste, but the Takelma medicine men (Somloholxa’s) may have used the leaves and bark to make medicinal tea to treat colds, skin ailments and gastrointestinal issues.
 The madrone’s hard, dense wood was used for fire, and to make tools and cooking utensils.

-Note: The common names Madrone and Manzanita are based on the Spanish language:
+Note: Madrone and Manzanita are Spanish words:

 - Madrone = “strawberry tree.”